swgriffith/samples/2.hello-kubernetes/porter/README.md

 # Again, if you've already generated the credentials file above you can either reuse that or create a separate one for the dapr app
 porter credentials generate dapr-app-install

-# Output should look like the following:
-Generating new credential dapr-app-install from bundle rudr-install ==> 1 credentials required for bundle rudr-install
-?
-How would you like to set credential "kubeconfig" file path ?
-Enter the path that will be used to set credential "kubeconfig" /Users/griffith/.kube/config Saving credential to /Users/griffith/.porter/credentials/dapr-app-install.yaml

 # for debugging issues you can add the --debug flag below
 porter build